White-Flower-Deaths/lucky-bull-stocks-casino/README.md

 # 🎰 Lucky Bull Casino

 ### A stock-market-powered virtual casino for players who like their market data with a little more drama.
+Its interface is gambling based but you actually stacking on real time stocks

 **Lucky Bull Casino** is a self-contained browser game built around a hidden market move.
 Choose a side, place demo dollars on a table, and let a live quote—or a transparent fallback simulation—decide whether the pit pays out.